Facts & Stats

 Grow your team in Greece with Remote

-Greece, like many other countries, treats self-employed individuals or contractors and full-time workers differently and there are risks associated with misclassification.
+Greece, like many other countries, treats self-employed individuals or contractors and full-time employees differently.
+Misclassification of contractors in Greece may lead to fines and penalties for the offending company.

 Employing in Greece